On principal curves with a length constraint: Introduction

+Here, $d(\cdot,\cdot)$ is the Euclidean distance from a point to a set, $\mbox{Im} f$ is the image of $f$, and $X$ is some random vector with distribution $\mu$, taking its values in $\R^d$.
+As an illustration, two examples of length-constrained principal curves, fitted via a stochastic gradient descent algorithm, are presented in Figure \ref{fig:exPC}.

+This corresponds to principal curves with length constraint, as described by \cite{KKLZ}.
+These authors show that there exists indeed a minimizer whenever $X$ is square integrable.
+Observe that such a length constraint makes perfectly sense in the empirical case, that is in the statistical framework, when the random vector is replaced by a data cloud.
+Indeed, from a practical point of view, it is essential to appropriately tune some parameter reflecting the complexity of the curve, in order to achieve a trade-off between a curve passing through all data points and a too rough one.
+The parameter selection issue was addressed in this statistical context for instance in \cite{BF}, \cite{AF} and \cite{GW}.

-Principal curves are parametric curves passing through the ``middle'' of a probability distribution in $\R^d$, $d\geq 1$.
-In short, they provide a one-dimensional summary of the distribution.
-The original definition, based on the so-called self-consistency property, was introduced by \cite{HasStuet}.
-A parametric curve $f$ is said to be self-consistent for a random vector $X$ with finite second moment if it satisfies, where the projection index $t_f$ is given by In the principal curve definition, some regularity assumptions are made in addition: the curve is required to be smooth ($C^\infty$), it does not intersect itself, and has finite length inside any ball in $\R^d$.
+Originally, principal curves were introduced by \cite{HasStuet}, with a different definition, based on the so-called self-consistency property.
+In this point of view, a curve $f$ is said to be self-consistent for a random vector $X$ with finite second moment if it satisfies: where the projection index $t_f$ is given by The self-consistency property may be interpreted as follows: each point on the curve is the average of the mass of the probability distribution projecting there (for more details about the notion of self-consistency, see \cite{TarFl}).
+Some regularity assumptions are made in addition: the principal curve is required to be smooth ($C^\infty$), it does not intersect itself, and has finite length inside any ball in $\R^d$.
+The existence of principal curves designed according to this definition cannot be proved in general (see \cite{DSextr96}, \cite{DSgeo96} for results obtained in the case of some particular distributions in two dimensions), which is the main motivation for the least-square minimization definition proposed by \cite{KKLZ}.